outside-logo-grey-light-greenoutside-logo-grey-light-greenoutside-logo-grey-light-greenoutside-logo-grey-light-green

 THE FLORIDA SCRUB-JAY TRAIL + NATIVE NURSERIES

-This interactive field tour will focus on native plant ecology, exploring the interplay between native plants and wildlife.
-It will also dive into the link between habitat restoration and native nursery production.
-The tour will include three stops in Lake County.
-At the Florida Scrub-Jay Trail, participants will learn the role of native plant species and habitats for endangered and protected species.
-We will also explore the restored Florida scrub-jay ecosystem.
-The tour will continue on to visit two premier local native nurseries, Enviro-Pro Tree Farm and Green Isles Gardens, where participants will hear from experts on the role of native plants in promoting biodiversity and habitats for pollinators, butterflies, and other wildlife.
-Speakers will also discuss the challenges and opportunities for increasing the supply and demand for native plants in the landscape and nursery industries.
+APRIL 16TH | 8:30 AM - 12:30 PM | CLERMONT, FLThis interactive field tour focused on native plant ecology, exploring the interplay between native plants and wildlife.
+It also dove into the link between habitat restoration and native nursery production.
+The tour included three stops in Lake County.
+At the Florida Scrub-Jay Trail, participants learned about the role of native plant species and habitats for endangered and protected species.
+They also explored the restored Florida scrub-jay ecosystem.
+The tour continued on to visit two premier local native nurseries, Enviro-Pro Tree Farm and Green Isles Gardens, where participants heard from experts on the role of native plants in promoting biodiversity and habitats for pollinators, butterflies, and other wildlife.
+Speakers also discussed the challenges and opportunities for increasing the supply and demand for native plants in the landscape and nursery industries.

 Landscape Architect DBPR: 4 credits (applied for)